Cooljoe360/Bolade-Josiah/README.md

 # Bolade-Josiah
-I'm a alx student, this is my first repository as a full-stack engineer.
+I'm now a alx student, this is my first repository as a full-stack engineer.